frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 When we look at his life, we see many wonderful examples.
 We\'re told in *The Way,* "Many who would let themselves be nailed to a Cross before the astonished gaze of thousands of spectators won\'t bear the pinpricks of each day with a Christian spirit.
-But think which is more heroic" (Josemaría Escrivá, *The Way*, Point 204).
+But think which is more heroic" (J.
+Escrivá, *The Way*, Point 204).

 These weeks we're coming towards Holy Week and we\'re going to see the toughness of Christ---the toughness of Christ with His Cross, which was